dequelabs/corro/README.md

 var Corro = require('corro');
 var corro = new Corro();
 var results = corro.validate({
 		username: {
 			required: true,     // must not be null or undefined
 			notEmpty: true,     // must not be empty or whitespace
 			minLength: 4,       // must be at least 4 characters long
 			maxLength: 20,      // must not be more than 20 characters long
-      match: /^[^\s]+$/   // must not contain any whitespace }, email: {
+			match: /^[^\s]+$/   // must not contain any whitespace }, password: {
 			required: true,
+			minLength: 8,
+			equals: 'confirm',  // must equal the value of the other named field }, email: {
+			required: true,
 			notEmpty: true,
 			format: 'email'     // must match a defined email format }, bio: {
 			type: 'string',     // if supplied, must be a string
 			conform: [{         // runs all supplied functions
 				func: function (bio) {
 					return bio.indexOf('innovation') > 0;
 				},
 				message: 'not sufficiently disruptive to extant paradigms' }]
 		}, scores: {
 			type: 'array',      // if supplied, must be an array
 			minLength: 3,       // if supplied, must contain 3 or more items
 			values: {           // see note about array handling
 				key: {
 					required: true,
 					notEmpty: true,
 					present: [      // must be a member of supplied array 'test 1',
 						'test 2',
 						'test 3'
 					]
 				}, value: {
 					type: 'number', // must be a number
 					min: 0,         // must be greater than or equal to 0
 					max: 100        // must be less than or equal to 100 }
 			}
 		}
   }, {
 		username: 'test',
+		password: 'supersecure',
+		confirm: 'supersecure',
-    email: 'test@example.org'
+		email: 'test@example.org',
+		scores: [{
+			key: 'test 1',
+			value: 64
+		}, {
+			key: 'test 2',
+			value: 62
+		}, {
+			key: 'test 3',
+			value: 60
+		}]
   });
 ```